I know your lives have been on hold while you waited for it.

 And, of course, Seddie scene ≠ Sparly scene.
 But sometimes when it’s just the four of them, and Sam and Freddie are being Seddie-ish, it feels like fate pushing us towards Spencer/Carly.
 On the one hand, that’s just silly.
 Not even because of the incest, but because we’re not all perfectly paired off like animals on Noah’s Ark, and especially not any given group of four people.
 But on the other hand, that’s a formula we see often enough.
 Like a double date, where one of the couples aren’t actually dating, but when the other couple starts making out or is acting all couple-y and it gets all awkward and wonderful?
 And then they get together in the end, of course.

 And then the girls start crying, and Spencer pushes them together so they can hug each other.
 It’s just so PERFECT!
-I mean the situation as a whole is contrived, but the way Spencer knows what they need and gives them that little nudge is just so fantastically beautiful and wonderful.
+I mean the situation as a whole is contrived (the accident with the scaffolding), but the way Spencer knows what they need and gives them that little nudge is just so fantastically beautiful and wonderful.

 You’ll have to excuse my hyperbolic language, but I’ve recently become a tumblr user and those folks know how to exaggerate, and it’s addictive.
 They sweep you up into their fangirling and then that’s where you live, lofty in that tornado.